tomcam/mity-cutest/README.md

 ### 1. Add the prototype above the `TEST_LIST` macro declaration

 To perform its auto-generation magic, CUTest expects all your test functions return `void` and contain a `void` parameter list.
-Add this prototype above the `TEST_LIST` macro in the test harness test_area.c.
+Add this prototype above the `TEST_LIST` macro in the test harness test_area.c

 ```c
 void pi_accurate_to_7_digits(void);